vblanco20-1/vulkan-guide/docs/chapter-0/code_walkthrough.md

 }
 ```
 In a similar way that we did `SDL_CreateWindow`, we need to do `SDL_DestroyWindow` This will destroy the window for the program.
 Over time, we will add more logic into this cleanup function.
-While its not completely neccesary to cleanup properly (the OS will delete everything for us anyway), its good practise to do it.
+While its not completely necessary to cleanup properly (the OS will delete everything for us anyway), its good practise to do it.

 ```cpp